-The aim of this article is to help you plan your itinerary in Italy.
+The aim of this article is to help you decide between visiting Venice or Rome and to plan your itinerary in Italy.
 In the past, we have visited both Venice and Rome several times and loved both cities.
-Some people prefer Venice whereas others favour the city of Rome.
-In our opinion, it really depends on what you are looking for.
-In this post, we will give you some key information to make your choice easier.
+Choosing Venice vs Rome isn’t easy.
+Some people prefer Venice whereas others favor the city of Rome.

 In the right corner of the boxing ring you have Venice:

 Venice is found in Italy in the region of Veneto.
 The currency used is the Euro and the language spoken is Italian.
 Venice has an International Airport located outside the city so you need to take a taxi boat or a vaporetto to reach the main island.